Form 2210 or Form 2210-F, Underpayment of Estimated Tax

 In TurboTax, jump to the estimated payments area.

-- Enter estimated tax, penalties in the TurboTax search box, then press the Enter key or click the jump to link.
+- Enter estimated tax, penalties in the TurboTax search box, then press the Enter key

 - Follow the prompts and answer the questions to fill-in the form.